olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_15.md

 ## Description

-In this problem we consider an initialization sequence, a comma separate list of instructions to process.
+In this problem we consider an _initialization sequence_, a comma separated list of instructions to process.

-Examples: `lkb-,dncgk=5, ...`
+An example of this *initialization sequence* (`lkb-,dncgk=5, ...`) shows two instructions.
+Instructions can take two possible forms:

+ - `<name>=<number>`
+ - `<name>-`

 ## Part 1

-Part 1 has us write a simple hashing function to map the string associated with each instruction to an integer in `[0, 256)`.
+In part 1, we are asked to us write a simple hashing function to map the string associated with each instruction to an integer in `[0, 256)`.

 We return the sum of the hash value of each instruction, to show that the hashing functions properly.